UWCCDL/ACTR-ME/README.md

 sound models within a typical cognitive psych / cognitive neuroscience workflow.
 It allows for simulating behavior as well as fitting trial-by-trial data of participant data.

+Some simple, interactive examples of its use are included in the [examples](./examples/examples.ipynb) Jupyter Notebook.

 ## Why?

 ACT-R is a much better _theory_ to explain behavior that most other models, but researchers still